Students in Examining the Anthropocene are planting a rain garden to control water runoff outside of the newl...

-Despite being the newest Panhellenic organization at Knox, Theta Nu's members have already established themselves as leaders on campus.
-They won the Outstanding Philanthropy Award in 2009 and 2011, Outstanding New Member in 2011, and the Campus Involvement Award in both 2009 and 2010, in addition to being recognized by the Alpha Sigma Alpha National Convention for academic excellence.
-Theta Nu is excited to see its membership expand in the coming years and to continue its tradition of excellence in scholarship, leadership, and service.
+Though the youngest sorority at Knox, Theta Nu's members have already established themselves as leaders on campus.
+They won the Outstanding Philanthropy Award in 2009 and 2011, Outstanding New Member in 2011, the Campus Involvement Award in both 2009 and 2010, the Chapter of the Year Award in 2013, Outstanding Sorority Recruitment Award in 2013, and Outstanding Membership Development in 2013, in addition to being recognized by the Alpha Sigma Alpha National Convention for academic excellence.
+The Theta Nu chapter is proud to be a diverse and inclusive organization with the lowest sorority dues on campus, and is excited to see its membership expand in the coming years and to continue its tradition of excellence in scholarship, leadership, and service.